-Not only does good light help your picture stay in focus it also makes the image more interesting.
+Not only does good light help your picture stay in focus, it also makes the image more interesting.
 Finding good light is sometimes more critical than finding something interesting to take a picture of (or even amounts to the same thing).
 Some of the least dynamic images are ones with flat, even lighting or a big, unnatural spot flash that washes out the subject.
-Unless you're rocking the #flashclub or you're getting fancy with some light bounce cards it's not doing you any favors.
+Unless you're rocking the #flashclub or you're getting fancy with bounce cards, your camera's flash is not doing you any favors.

 3. Learn your camera